xIves/scientific_programming/README.md

 **Installations using GitHub Codespaces**

+GitHub Codespaces is an instant, cloud-based development environment that uses a container
+to provide you with common languages, tools, and utilities for development.
+GitHub Codespaces
+is also configurable, allowing you to create a customized development environment for your project.

 Go to https://github.com/mario-gellrich-zhaw/scientific_programming.git

 Fork the GitHub repository into your own GitHub account to create a personal